ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 PRG_PAM_CORE_001|Request id is invalid|Invalid or empty Request Id PRG_PAM_CORE_002|	Request version is invalid|	Invalid or empty Request Version PRG_PAM_CORE_003|	Request timestamp is invalid|	Invalid or empty Request DateTime and when the date is not current or future date
+PRG_ACK_002|	Incorrect mandatory Fields|	If any of the request is null
 # Transliteration Service (Public)
 This service is used by Pre-Registration portal to transliterate given value from one language to another language.
 In this API transliteration is using IDB ICU4J library , so accuracy will be less.